 I work with couples, throuples, polycules, and families.
 I focus on relational attunement, attachment, and how trauma histories and neurodivergence might be impacting relationships.
 I use an eclectic mix of modalities and tools, and mostly orient around Gottman relationship research, Emotion Focused Therapy (EFT), family systems, nervous system regulation, and attachment theory.
-Navigating neurodiversity within relationships so everyone's needs can be met is my passion.
+Navigating neurodiversity within relationships, so everyone's needs can be met, is my passion.
 I am a proponent of enthusiastic informed consent in all things relational.
 I am sex and kink positive, poly-friendly, and LGBTQIA+ affirming.

 A big part of my work is recognizing how culture and environment shape our internal experiences.
 I strive to recognize the impact of each client's unique combination of marginilizaed identity categories and how that relates to their mental health and their ability to access joy, love, abundance, and ease in their relationships, whether personal or professional.
-I use a specific Internalized Oppression modality taught by my clinical supervisor, Heidi Stauber, MA, LMFT (License number LF60777051).

 Areas of Focus